 Can I watch the Masters on Roku?

 Yes, you can watch the Masters Tournament on Roku.
-The streaming platform provides access to the tournament through many channels, including the ESPN, CBS Sports, and Paramount+ apps.
+The streaming platform provides access to the tournament through many channels, including the Prime Video, ESPN, CBS Sports, and Paramount+ apps.
 You can also stream the Masters on Roku through live TV streaming services like Fubo, Hulu + Live TV, and YouTube TV.

 Is the Masters on NBC?